-A Lens Cap doesn't protect your Rangefinder!
+A lens cap will not protect your Rangefinder!

 Poor or fuzzy rangefinder patch in your Leica M?
 You may or not be aware that the brightline mask is usually the culprit and I covered this in an earlier article.
 The brightline mask is a small glass component that contains the framelines and the small rectangle that forms the central rangefinder image or 'patch'.
 Originally, these were made from two tiny pieces of thin glass.
 One would have the image of the framelines printed on one side and in order to protect it, another placed over the image and secured with Canada balsam.